ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/sources/gitlab_dotcom/dedupe/scd/README.md

 Model name should be **not** changed as per `instance_sql_metrics` algorithm based on the `*_dedupe_source` table names.

-For this purpose, `scd_latest_state` macro is used instead of the incremental load.
+For this purpose, `scd_latest_state` macro is used instead of the incremental load and expose the snapshot of data based on the `_task_instance` column.